 The RCPCH recognises the substantial impact that decisions by the General Medical Council and the High Court have on medical professionals.
 This case is tragic for all involved, the child, the family, a nurse and a doctor.
 The case has also engendered anxiety, anger and bewilderment.

-The National Paediatric Diabetes Audit (NPDA) collects data from Paediatric Diabetes Units from across England and Wales and reports annually.
-Please see below for information about the data collection process and analysis, our privacy statement, how you can access NPDA data for research and summary...
+NPDA collects data from paediatric diabetes units from across England and Wales and reports annually.
+Please see below for information about the data collection process and analysis, our privacy statement and how you can access NPDA data for research.

 PCO UK is the essential decision support tool for any health professional who sees children at the point of care.
 Accessible on a website and as a mobile app, PCO UK is available anytime, anywhere.
 RCPCH membership includes access to PCO UK.
 We offer individual subscriptions to other health, lega...